Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 Trump suggested that Israel’s issues are now over.
 “The world is loving Israel again,” he told the Knesset.

-But rights advocates have vowed to continue to push for accountability for the genocide.
+But rights advocates have promised to continue to push for accountability for the genocide.

 A passing message to Palestinians

-In his comments throughout Monday, Trump took a proverbial victory lap. focusing on what he said would be a bright future for Israel and the broader region.
+In his comments throughout Monday, Trump took a proverbial victory lap, focusing on what he said would be a bright future for Israel and the broader region.

 But he had a brief message to Palestinians in his Knesset speech.